eced4406/eced4406.github.io/lectures/README.md

+---
+layout: default
+title: Lectures
+nav_order: 1
+has_children: true
+has_toc: true
+permalink: /lectures
+---

 # Lectures

 The lectures are organized into units and modules.
 There are four units:
-- 0x000 - Introduction
+- Introduction
-- 0x100 - Software Security
+- Software Security
-- 0x200 - Cryptography
+- Cryptography
-- 0x300 - Hardware Security
+- Hardware Security